Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 spatial extent.</p>

 <p>Depending on the geometry and <code>lodModel</code> used, a node document can be tuned towards being light-weight or more heavy-weight.
 It is the means clients have to further
 decide which data to retrieve.
-The bounding volume information provided for the node, its parent, any neighbors and children present, already provides sufficient data for simple visualization by rendering the centroids as point features.</p>
+The bounding volume information provided for the node, its parent, any neighbors and children present, already provides sufficient data for simple visualization by rendering the centroids as point features for example.</p>

 <p>The 3dNodeIndexDocument has the following structure :</p>